JedWatson/exenv/README.md

 ExecutionEnvironment.canUseViewport        // is there a viewport? i.e window.screen
 ```

+### Differences from React's ExecutionEnvironment

+The `ExecutionEnvironment` lib in React 0.13 includes an `isInWorker` property, which is `!canUseDOM`.
+This is highly specific to React internals and probably (a) hacky and (b) not useful to other packages, so it has been left out.
+Please open an issue with your thoughts if you disagree or have a better idea.

 ## Why?

-Because a lot of packages and components use React's private ExecutionEnvironment lib to detect available features, e.g
+A number of packages and components use React's private ExecutionEnvironment lib to detect available features, particularly to detect server-side rendering, e.g

 ```
 canUseDOM = require('react/lib/ExecutionEnvironment').canUseDOM; // BAD